chunkailam0124/jkl/index.md

 - **Image Processing:** Medical Image Recognition, AI4Science, Deep Learning with Biomedical Science
 - **Opreation Research:** Optimization, Interligent Transfortation, Logistics, Geo-informatics

+I am seeking for **MPhil-PhD position for 2026 Fall**,  If you are interested and would like to give me an interview, please contact me by email~

 ## Education
 - **[Sept.
 2022-Jun.
 2026 (Expected)]** B.Sc (Hons) in Data Science, **Hong Kong Baptist University**